Corrado Law Group, P.C. successfully helps the injured recover compensation they deserve.

 The divorce process can be fraught with emotion and stress.
 This is especially true if you have children to worry about.
 However, resolving your divorce issues does not have to be complicated if you secure the counsel of an experienced Sterling Heights attorney dedicated to protecting the rights of you and your loved ones.

 Are you considering filing for divorce?
 Do you need assistance determining which method of divorce is right for you?
 Are you worried about the health and overall wellbeing of your children?
-At Corrado Law Group, P.C., we understand the complexities that accompany a divorce case.
-As such, we are well equipped to help you navigate your divorce issues with support and ease.
+At Corrado Law Group, P.C., our Sterling Heights divorce lawyers understand the complexities that accompany a divorce case.
+As such, our lawyers are well equipped to help you navigate your divorce issues with support and ease.

 - Alimony.
 Financial payments made to help support a spouse or former spouse during separation or following divorce.